StephenWinters95/FLIT_Main_Ste/README.md

 * SO-08 As site owner I want to acknowledge to the user that their feedback has been received
 * SO-09 As site owner I would like to store a database of content to include url links,
 * SO-10 As site owner, I would like to have the capability to organise the content by lifestage, theme, and other criteria (possibly hierarchical groupings, hashtags) to allow cross referncing of user needs to content
-* SO_11 As site owner, I would like to
+* SO_11 As site owner, I would like to encourague users to engage with each article's content, by providing suggested actions and next steps for the user to take
-* SO_12 As site owner, I would like to
+* SO_12 As site owner, I would like to provide a personal database where users can store their own actions and record their progress in following the steps
 * SO_13 As site owner, I would like to
 * SO_14 As site owner, I would like to make the content of the database shareable and reusable to others (perhaps subject to signing a re-use agreement) by providing an API to the published database)